Who's Lila?: Plot

 The game opens with main character William Clarke, an 18-year old living by himself in an apartment complex, explaining to the player he finds it "difficult to express emotions", and that he "has to make a conscious decision each time [he] moves a [facial] muscle."
-The game then opens up with multiple story branch and ending, most of them having a surreal, Lynchian tone, and many portraying flashbacks told out of order, making it difficult to fully comprehend the full story initially.
+The game then opens up with multiple story branches and endings, most of which have a surreal, Lynchian tone, and many portraying flashbacks told out of order, making it difficult to fully comprehend the full story.

 The "main route" of the game involves William going to school, where the player is informed that classmate Tanya Kennedy has been missing for days, and William was the last person to have been seen with her at a party.
 Naturally, William is therefore the primary suspect.
 While the player is initially led to assume William, a socially awkward teenager without many friends, is simply being accused wrongly, it is gradually made obvious that William isn't as innocent as first thought.
 He ends up killing Tanya's friend Martha to silence her accusations, and is arrested and interrogated at the end of the game by the police after they found Tanya's remains in trashbags outside his apartment.

 Clues in the game reveal to the player they have not been playing as William, but rather as a malevolent entity named Lila, who possessed and took control of William's body prior to the events of the game, and is presumably the true culprit behind Tanya's disappearance.
 After a certain ending is achieved, "William"/Lila is contacted by Detective Yu, a man who is curious about Lila's nature, identity, and prior role in William's life.
 After initially encountering Yu, each ending the player achieves unlocks a bonus cutscene where Yu and Lila discuss various topics related to the central mysteries of the game, like Tanya's disappearance, William's psyche and backstory, and what, or who, Lila actually is.